 Find the course in the category list and go there, entering the WebCT ID and password.
 You can always go directly to WebCT to enter the course after adding the course.

 All students in gerontology online courses will take proctored exams.
 UOnline provides locations on campus and at off campus sites to take proctored exams.
 Students living at least 20 miles from any of these sites may arrange for a proctored exam at a library, school or other pre-approved site.
 Students will need to register for all exams BEFORE taking the exams via UOnline Center.

 All Gerontology online courses are taken for credit only.
 If you are classified as a Utah resident then you will pay in-state resident tuition per course.
-If you are classified as a nonresident then you will pay nonresident tuition costs.
+Students enrolled in the UOnline campus pay a flat fee for all gerontology courses, lower than the in-state tuition rate.
+Please see https://online.utah.edu/certificates/gerontology/index.php for information on the UOnline campus and courses.
+If you are enrolled on Main Campus, and classified as a nonresident then you will pay nonresident tuition costs.
 All gerontology online courses offered during summer term only are at the in-state resident rate (regardless of geographic location of student).